abigailkramer/5607-p1/README.md

 upside down.
 The natural solution was to just fill the .ppm file contents "upside-down" into the img_data array.
 After referring to the textbook reading on coordinate systems, and how the OpenGL coordinate system worked in this left-to-right, bottom-to-top order.

+### Extra Features Added

+- Changing	something	visually	when	the	user	presses	the	keyboard
+    - Rotate shape by 45 degrees clockwise when the 't' key is pressed
+    - Rotate shape by 45 degrees counter-clockwise when the 'g' key is pressed